-control - Authority that may be less than full command exercised by a Commander over part of the activities of subordinate or other organizations.
+control - 1.
+Authority that may be less than full command exercised by a commander over part of the activities of subordinate or other organizations.
+(JP 1) 2.
+Physical or psychological pressures exerted with the intent to assure that an agent or group will respond as directed.
+(JP 3-0).